hakarune/static-ffmpeg-script/README.md

 If there is not a recent static build within past 60 days, script will fail (working on solution).

-Original script by jonnyboy on nzedb.com forums, modified to work on OMV.
+Original script by jonnyboy on nzedb.com forums [http://nzedb.com/index.php?topic=683.0], modified to work on OMV.

 After this downloads and extracts tar file it moves required files to correct location for global use (/usr/bin), then it removes leftover files.